electricimp/Builder/README.md

 - If you use authentication, the GitHub API provides much higher rate limits.
 - Authentication is required to access private repositories.

 Apart from a GitHub username, you need to provide either a [personal access token](https://github.com/settings/tokens) **or** a password (which is less secure and not recommended).
 GitHub credentials can be stored using your system's environment variables, in files that store Builder variables, or they a can be passed into the [`pleasebuild`](#command-line-tool-installation) command.
-More information on setting GitHub variables can be found in [GitHub File Dependencies](#github-files-dependencies).

 ### @include once ###